 After a hike through nearly a foot of snow, we were ready for lunch and a rest.
 Todd and I cut up ingredients for crock-pot vegetarian stew.
 Our kitchen came fully stocked with all the utensils, pots, pans, cups and bowls.
 The crock-pot sure came in handy!
 It was nice not to have to pack up all those cooking nessecities like we usually do while camping in Eggie.

 Can't beat the fact that our first skate of the winter was on a private lake in the Canadian Shield.
 The weather was mild, and once we got our skating legs back - it was smooth gliding from there.
 Well, except for Eve.
 This is her first year on real skates.
 She was brave and determined though.
 I'm sure she'll be well on her way by the end of the season.
 Hey, we've got a solid 4 more months of this weather!

 What a wonderful experience this was for our family.
 Not only have we found a new getaway, but renewed an appreciation for the beautiful part of the world we live in.
 Sometimes we wish for hot sand and ocean breeze, but there's nothing like a true, cold, fresh, snowy winter day.
 I would love for everyone to have the opportunity to experience a Canadian winter.
-In case you're curious, You can stay here too!
-Check out this winter yurt accommodation on Glamping Hub.

 This post and glamping experience was made possible by Glamping Hub through their partnership with Lune Blog.
 Visit Glampinghub.com for a huge selection of inspiring accommodations that keep you close to nature while offering you a comfortable and beautiful place to stay.
 Check them out on Instagram @glampinghub or by following their hashtag #glampinghub !